 Like the best fairy tales, there’s an air of menace to the film, presumably because of all the puppets, and writer Terry Jones of Monty Python fame lends the film a cheeky sense of humor.
 Labyrinth is perhaps best known these days, though, for David Bowie’s memetic and magnetic portrayal of Jared, The Goblin King.
 He enchanted us all with his pelvic sorcery.

 5. The Princess Bride (1987)

 Not putting The Princess Bride on the list was inconceivable!
 A post-modern classic, The Princess Bride is a fun, stylish, swashbuckling adventure that also happens to be one of the most quotable movies ever made.

-Adapted by William Goldman from his 1973 novel of the same name, director Rob Reiner managed to make of the most madcap fantasy films of all time that is both fantastically funny and remarkably romantic at the same time.
+Adapted by William Goldman from his 1973 novel of the same name, director Rob Reiner managed to make one of the most madcap fantasy films of all time that is both fantastically funny and remarkably romantic at the same time.

 4. Spirited Away (2001)

 The story of Chihiro Ogino, a young girl who’s spirited away into the fantastical world of the Kami and ends up working in a bathhouse, has gone down in cinematic history as one of the most beautiful films ever.
-With its awe-inspiring animation, Hayao Miyazaki’s magical story, and the absorbing world-building, it’s probably the best Studio Ghibli movie.
+With its awe-inspiring animation, Hayao Miyazaki’s magical story, and absorbing world-building, it’s probably the best Studio Ghibli movie.

 We also happen to think it’s one of the best animated movies as well.
 And remember, once you’ve met someone, you never really forget them…